HDTV in Reno, Nevada (Reno DMA)

 The digital channels in Reno/Sparks are a mix of VHF and UHF stations, so you'll probably want to get a combination VHF/UHF antenna.
 However, depending on where you live, you might find yourself in the middle of the broadcast towers.
 In that case, you can use two antennas and combine then together using a splitter.
 You can see my antennas here.
 The VHF/UHF on top is pointing south, and the UHF grid below it is pointing north.
 Since they're both directional antennas, pointing them in opposite directions will reduce multipath.
 VHF includes channels 2 through 13 while UHF is channels 14 through 83.

-Keep in mind that you don't need an antenna mast and large antennas like I have; it depends on your location and personal preference.
-I elect to use outdoor antennas on a mast rather than have the antenna inside.
-But a set of good old-fashioned rabbit ears will work for HDTV, too.
+Keep in mind that you don't always need an antenna mast and large antennas; it depends on your location and personal preference.
+Some people elect to use outdoor antennas on a mast rather than have the antenna inside.
+A set of good old-fashioned rabbit ears will work for HDTV, too.
 Don't let someone fool you into thinking you need special (expensive) antennas to get an HDTV signal.

 The UHF grid is a Channel Master 3021.
 I don't know what the UHF/VHF one is, but it's similar to the Channel Master Advantage series.
 I recommend either Channel Master or Winegard antenna; the "special" Terk products have had mixed reviews, mostly negative.
 For indoor antennas, try finding one of those old Radio Shack double bow tie units or a Zenith Silver Sensor.
 The Silver Sensor has had many good reports and recommendations wherever I've read about it.